 A resume is a one-page summary of your skills, experiences, and education.
-It’s designed to grab your reader’s attention and get you an interview.
-Your resume is your personal marketing device, or webpage, telling others why you're qualified for the job.
-You need to have a resume when applying for work or volunteer opportunities.
+It’s designed to grab an employer’s interest and get you an interview.

-- Include your best attributes and skills so the person will want to meet you.
+Promote yourself!
+Show your best qualities and skills so they’ll want to meet you.

-- Focus on your experience and education that’s relevant to the job you’re applying for.
+Keep it relevant: Talk about experiences and education that are related to the job you’re applying for.

-- Make sure your resume is error free: check for spelling and grammar.
+Make sure your resume is error free: check for correct spelling and grammar.
 Have someone else proofread it.

-- You need references.
-Ask your teacher, school counselor, club advisor, or coach to be a reference.
+Ask your teacher, school counselor, club advisor, or coach to be a reference for you.